furkanonal06/santanderbank-analysis/README.md

    - Analyze which products contribute to higher customer stickiness and restructure the portfolio to encourage long-term commitment.
    - Provide family or bundled financial plans to increase multi-account relationships within the same household.

-### Next Steps:

-- **Enhance customer segmentation** with hierarchical clustering for deeper insights.
-- **Optimize churn prediction models** by fine-tuning hyperparameters.
-- **Develop a dashboard** to visualize churn trends and real-time customer analytics.

 ## Tools & Technologies
 - **Data Processing & Analysis:** pandas, numpy
 - **Data Visualization:** seaborn, matplotlib